 Sunday 9th September 2018

 Welcome to the eighth annual Thruxton Flower and Produce Show.
-Hopefully the weather will be kind so more fruit, flowers and vegetables will be available and if not, there are several photographic classes to enter.
+Hopefully the long, hot dry spell will come to an end and the weather will be kind so more fruit, flowers and vegetables will be available and if not, there are several photographic classes to enter.
+This year we have been offered a new prize for Woodwork.
 We want this to be a fun show, but there are some rules which will have to be followed and these are listed below.

 HOW TO ENTER THE SHOW